hamedhosseini143/timer-auto-logout/README.md

 3. AJAX issue: At times, clicking on the “Reset Timer” button in the module didn’t work properly.
 4. Logout failure: When two tabs were open, the logout process sometimes failed.
 5. Reset Timer button issue: In some cases, instead of resetting the timer, more time was added to the timer.
+6. And the AJAX request was not sent correctly, and in some cases, it encountered errors.
+7. When you clicked the reset button, the AJAX request was sent multiple times.
+8. In some cases, the modal window didn’t open.

 Benefits of the timer auto logout module:
 1. Timer Synchronization: By utilizing local storage, the timer is synchronized across all tabs, allowing users to know the exact logout time.